 Queen Elizabeth II

-1 of 2 portraits of Lady Jane Antonia Frances Vane-Tempest-Stewart
+1 of 3 portraits of Jane Antonia Frances (née Vane-Tempest-Stewart), Lady Rayne (later Lacey)

 Queen Elizabeth II